 Evidence worth acting on:

-Modalities this compounds: According to the source, hospitals and factories are cleaning more often with higher-strength formulations, raising failure risk if validation is abbreviated.
-Device makers who institutionalize compatibility testing see fewer firefights, faster tenders, stronger pricing, and improved investor stories as scrap, returns, and field failures decline.
-EAG’s framing is explicit, according to the source: “Many polymer products and coatings are likely to get various liquids and gasses they are exposed to during use.
+Ways this compounds: According to the source, hospitals and factories are cleaning more often with higher-strength formulations, raising failure risk if validation is abbreviated.
+Device makers who institutionalize compatibility testing see fewer firefights, faster tenders, stronger pricing, and improved investor narratives as scrap, returns, and field failures decline.
+EAG’s framing is explicit, according to the source: “Many polymer products and coatings are susceptible to various liquids and gasses they are exposed to during use.
 This can lead to rapid degradation or malfunctioning of the device.”

 From talk to traction: